 - More than 30 Ontario films were screened at the 2017 Toronto International Film Festival (TIFF), including Film Fund-supported The Breadwinner (Aircraft Pictures), Don’t Talk to Irene (Lithium Studios), Indian Horse (Devonshire Productions), Long Time Running (Banger Films), Pyewacket (JoBro Productions), and Tulipani (Don Carmody Productions).

 - Ontario films are well-represented on the international festival circuit.
-Ontario film Un traductor (Creative Artisans Media) was screened at the 2018 Sundance Film Festival in the World Cinema Dramatic Competition and three Ontario short films were screened in the Slamdance competition.
+Ontario film Un traductor (Creative Artisans Media/Involving Pictures) was screened at the 2018 Sundance Film Festival in the World Cinema Dramatic Competition and three Ontario short films were screened in the Slamdance competition.

 - Numerous acclaimed series and films are shot in Ontario, including Golden-Globe winner The Handmaid’s Tale and multiple Oscar-winner The Shape of Water.